brusfest/Wish-Solitaire/README.md

 "save" to save state to file
 "back" to go back to menu
-Choose cards you want to remove (e.g. CF):
+Choose cards you want to remove (e.g. CF): EG
 ```